ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/mock-ui.md

 ## Rename the Home Page

 We have done some work already with the Home page.
-Rather than start over, let's just rename that to be our Tea page.
+Rather than start over, let's just rename that to be our TeaList page.
 This is a multi-part process as follows:

-- Move the view file: `git mv src/views/Home.vue src/views/Tea.vue`
+- Move the view file: `git mv src/views/Home.vue src/views/TeaList.vue`
-- Move the test file: `git mv tests/unit/views/Home.spec.ts tests/unit/views/Tea.spec.ts`
+- Move the test file: `git mv tests/unit/views/Home.spec.ts tests/unit/views/TeaList.spec.ts`
 - Fix the routing.
 - Fix the tests.
 - Make minor updates to the code.